StatCan/aaw-argocd-manifests/profiles-argocd-system/template/gitea/README.md

 # Gitea Manifest
 This is the default installation manifest for gitea.

-Patches have been applied to the [gitea helm chart](https://gitea.com/gitea/helm-chart) via kustomize, in [kustomize.yaml](./kustomization.yaml).
+Patches can be applied to the [gitea helm chart](https://gitea.com/gitea/helm-chart) via kustomize, in [kustomize.yaml](./kustomization.yaml).

 ## Install Locally
 - To test in a local cluster, run the following commands.